RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

        return n

-The ``encrypt`` function illustrates a form of encryption known as the “Caesar Cipher.”
-It also goes by the name ``rot13``, which is a bit more descriptive. ``encrypt`` simply takes each letter in the message and adds 13 to its ordinal position in the alphabet.
+The ``encrypt`` function illustrates a form of encryption known as the Caesar Cipher.
+It also goes by the name ROT13, which is a bit more descriptive. ``encrypt`` simply takes each letter in the message and adds 13 to its ordinal position in the alphabet.
 If the position goes past the end of the alphabet, it wraps around.
 This wraparound function